KostasKatsariotis/dc-monitoring-with-docker/README.md

 Ensure Prometheus is scraping metrics.

 ### Grafana Dashboards
-Dashboards for MinIO, RabbitMQ, and Proxmox are impported durind docker compose.
+Dashboards for MinIO, RabbitMQ, and Proxmox are impported during setup.

 ---